phillipdavidstearns/7s7z1s2z/README.md

 * dependencies: Custom modified `Decoder` class from `rotary_encoder.py`, and `dual_g2_hpmd_rpi` module provided by Pololu.
 * Runs in a thread separate from the main `server.py` thread.
+* Asynchronously handles WebSocket messages

 ### Tornado Web Application

 * Requires authentication
+* Requires the javascript be enabled
 * Uses self-signed SSL certificates to achieve a secure encrypted HTTPS connection, which may cause mobile devices to reject attempts to create a web socket connection.
 * Uses WebSockets to pass data between the browser and the application
 * Displays current status, updated every second